eatlas/AU_NESP-MaC-3-17_AIMS_Shallow-mask/README.md

    ```
 4. **Create Water Estimate [6 min]**:
    Using the starting mask we calculate the estimated water without reefs and islands.
 Here we force it to just process a single image rather than a whole region.
 By default if the `--priority` and `--justpriority` options are left off then the script will process all the images downloaded for the region specified.
 They are redundant in this tutorial case, but I included them to highlight how you can process a subset of the available imagery.
    The `--sigma` corresponds to the amount of blurring (gaussian radius in pixels) that is applied after the mask areas have been replaced with an estimated infill from a large blur (160 pixels).
-Small values of sigma will make the detection less suseptable to turbid plume patterns, but less sensitive to large reefs that are not masked properly.
+Small values of sigma will make the detection less susceptible to turbid plume patterns, but less sensitive to large reefs that are not masked properly.
 This would probably make the result map the fringing coastal areas worse.

-   Run the two Python calls in separate command lines will halve the execution time.
+   Running the two Python calls in separate command lines will halve the execution time.
    ```bash
    python 04-create-water-image_with_mask.py --style low_tide_true_colour --sigma 40 --region GBR --priority 55KDA --justpriority True
    python 04-create-water-image_with_mask.py --style 15th_percentile --sigma 40 --region GBR --priority 55KDA --justpriority True